-Ineligible notifications will be mailed to the physical or mailing address provided by the applicant.
 Structures and activities ineligible for assistance from the Homeowner Recovery Program include but are not limited to the following:

-- Properties that are: - Second homes. - Foreclosed homes. - Detached structures (for example, a shed or detached garage). - Properties located in a floodway. - Properties located in areas where federal assistance is not permitted. - Single family homes that have been converted for 100% exclusive business use and that is not the primary residence of the applicant(s). - Attached structures that would require fundamental alterations of shared structural elements (ex. foundation, roof, shared walls, etc.). - Forced mortgage payoffs. - Small Business Administration (SBA) home/business loan payoffs. - Compensation payments (for example, a payment for the estimate of storm damage received). - Assistance for applicants who previously received federal flood disaster assistance, that required obtaining and maintaining flood insurance and did not maintain the required flood insurance.
+- Properties that are: - Second homes. - Foreclosed homes. - Properties that belong to homeowners in bankruptcy or pending bankruptcy, where the property may be lost to the homeowner as a part of the bankruptcy proceedings. - Detached structures (for example, a shed or detached garage). - Properties located in a floodway or properties that are not located in a floodway but require a "No-Rise Certification" based on local requirements. - Properties located in areas where federal assistance is not permitted, such as a Runway Potential Zone/Clear Zone (RPZ/CZ) or similar area. - Single family homes that have been converted for 100% exclusive business use and that is not the primary residence of the applicant(s). - Attached structures that would require fundamental alterations of shared structural elements (ex. foundation, roof, shared walls, etc.).
+An attached structure is one that is connected to another discrete property not participating in or not eligible for HRP funding. - Located within a special flood hazard area (SFHA) and the local community does not participate in the National Flood Insurance Program (NFIP). - Forced mortgage payoffs or other mortgage assistance. - Small Business Administration (SBA) home/business loan payoffs.

-- Assistance for applicants for Hurricane Florence recovery who were located in a floodplain, did not carry flood insurance, and earned a household income equal to or greater than 120% AMI at the time of application. - Business entities, including but not limited to, limited liability companies, partnerships, and corporations. - A non-citizen homeowner who is prohibited from receiving federal public benefits under the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA). - The portions of a residential structure that are exclusively dedicated to conducting a home-based business are not eligible for assistance from the Program.
-However shared living spaces of the primary residence that are not exclusively dedicated to the home-based business, including but not limited to kitchen and baths, are eligible for assistance. - In accordance with the HCD Act, funds may be used to meet a matching, share, or contribution requirement for any other Federal program when used to carry out an eligible CDBG-DR activity.
+- Compensation payments (for example, a payment for the estimate of storm damage received). - Assistance for applicants who previously received federal flood disaster assistance, that required obtaining and maintaining flood insurance and did not maintain the required flood insurance. - Assistance for applicants for Hurricane Florence recovery who were located in a floodplain, did not carry flood insurance, and earned a household income equal to or greater than 120% AMI at the time of application. - Business entities, including but not limited to, limited liability companies, partnerships, and corporations. - The portions of a residential structure that are exclusively dedicated to conducting a business are not eligible for assistance from the Program.
+However shared living spaces of the primary residence that are not exclusively dedicated to the business, including but not limited to kitchen and baths, are eligible for assistance.

+In accordance with the HCD Act, funds may be used to meet a matching, share, or contribution requirement for any other Federal program when used to carry out an eligible CDBG-DR activity.
 This includes programs or activities administered by the Federal Emergency Management Agency (FEMA), among other Federal sources.
 CDBG-DR funds, however, may not be used for activities reimbursable by or for which funds are made available by FEMA or USACE.
+Ineligible notifications will be mailed to the physical or mailing address provided by the applicant.